 Blended finance is the strategic use of development finance for the mobilisation of additional finance towards sustainable development in developing countries.

-OECD is currently working on more detailed guidance for policy makers to support the implementation of these Principles.
-The guidance will provide best practice examples, support the development of effective policies and facilitate accountability.
-The OECD blended finance work aims to further deepen the analysis of blended finance practices, with a practical orientation on performance, and focus on developmental and financial metrics.
+The OECD is currently working on more detailed guidance for policy makers to implement the OECD DAC Blended Finance Principles.
+The guidance will provide good practice examples, support the design and implementation of effective blended finance programmes at the policy level and facilitate accountability.

-The Blended Finance Principles will be further used to inform our key partners such as the UN, EU and World Economic Forum in progressing blended finance best practices, as well as through forums such as the G20 and G7.
-We therefore look forward to further engaging with key stakeholders in order to deliver the SDGs.
+The Blended Finance Principles will be used inform our key partners such as the UN, EU and World Economic Forum in progressing blended finance best practices, including through fora such as the G20 and G7.